-You can monitor the status of virtual machine objects that are being resynchronized in the vSAN cluster.
+You can monitor the status of virtual machine objects that are being resynchronized in the Virtual SAN cluster.

-When a hardware device, host, or network fails, or if a host is placed into maintenance mode, vSAN initiates resynchronization in the vSAN cluster.
-However, vSAN might briefly wait for the failed components to come back online before initiating resynchronization tasks.
+When a hardware device, host, or network fails, or if a host is placed into maintenance mode, Virtual SAN initiates resynchronization in the Virtual SAN cluster.
+However, Virtual SAN might briefly wait for the failed components to come back online before initiating resynchronization tasks.

-Editing a virtual machine (VM) storage policy.
-When you change VM storage policy settings, vSAN might initiate object recreation and subsequent resynchronization of the objects.
+- Editing a virtual machine (VM) storage policy.
+When you change VM storage policy settings, Virtual SAN might initiate object recreation and subsequent resynchronization of the objects.

-Certain policy changes might cause vSAN to create another version of an object and synchronize it with the previous version.
+Certain policy changes might cause Virtual SAN to create another version of an object and synchronize it with the previous version.
 When the synchronization is complete, the original object is discarded.

-vSAN ensures that VMs continue to run, and resynchronization does not interrupt their operation.
+Virtual SAN ensures that VMs continue to run and are not interrupted by this process.
 This process might require additional temporary capacity.

-Restarting a host after a failure.
+- Restarting a host after a failure.

-Recovering hosts from a permanent or long-term failure.
-If a host is unavailable for more than 60 minutes (by default), vSAN creates copies of data to recover the full policy compliance.
+- Recovering hosts from a permanent or long-term failure.
+If a host is unavailable for more than 60 minutes (by default), Virtual SAN creates copies of data to recover the full policy compliance.

-Evacuating data by using the Full data migration mode before you place a host in maintenance mode.
+- Evacuating data by using the Full data migration mode before you place a host in maintenance mode.

-Exceeding the capacity threshold of a capacity device.
-Resynchronization is triggered when a capacity device in the vSAN cluster approaches or exceeds the threshold level of 80 percent.
+- Exceeding the utilization threshold of a capacity device.
+Resynchronization is triggered when capacity device utilization in the Virtual SAN cluster approaches or exceeds the threshold level of 80 percent.